 The final segmentation is made on those whose response to the survey employment status question was homemaker, non-employed student, retired, or unemployed.
-As shown in Figure 3, those in the homemaker, retired, and unemployed groups who are younger than 65 are categorized as non-workers, and those over 65 are excluded from the analysis; all non-employed students are excluded from the analysis as well.
+Those in the homemaker, retired, and unemployed groups who are younger than 65 are placed in the non-worker choice category.
+Non-employed students are excluded from the analysis, as are those over 65 years old.